Improving governance outcomes through AI documentation: Bridging theory and practice: Directions for future research

-\textbf{Use standardization as the default approach, and intentionally deviate from it when necessary.} Standardization offers many advantages.
-It allows practitioners to compare documentation artifacts, facilitates search and discoverability of information, establishes consistent expectations for documentation producers and consumers, and can help institutionalize norms of practice.
+\textbf{Informing the degree and design of standardization of artifacts}.
+Our research highlights the advantages of standardization including enabling comparison between documentation artifacts, facilitating search and discoverability of information, establishing consistent expectations for documentation producers and consumers, and institutionalizing norms of practice.
 For these reasons, some level of standardization in documentation processes and artifacts is likely to be helpful for most organizations for most AI systems.
+However, standardized formats may overlook or insufficiently address the unique characteristics of specific AI system components or categories (e.g., language versus vision models), or application domains (e.g., social media versus healthcare).
+Future research could benefit more specific applications by providing insight into the appropriate level of standardization and identifying when and to what extent deviations from standardized formats are advantageous.

-To balance standardization and customization, organizations might develop customizable documentation templates or interchangeable modules \cite{bhat2023aspirations, heger2022understanding, hind2019experiences, holland2018dataset, mcmillan2021reusable, pushkarna2022data, richards2020methodology}.
+One approach to balancing standardization and customization that research has begun to explore is having customizable documentation templates or interchangeable modules \cite{bhat2023aspirations, heger2022understanding, hind2019experiences, holland2018dataset, mcmillan2021reusable, pushkarna2022data, richards2020methodology}.
 Templates could, for example, allow for customization of subsections while maintaining consistent content and structure within those subsections.
 For instance, companies may include a subsection on the labeling process for AI systems based on supervised learning but exclude it for unsupervised AI systems since they do not require labels.
-Where companies choose to embrace a greater degree of customization, they should ensure that the benefits of this customization outweigh the benefits of maintaining standardization.

-\textbf{Leverage automation for information extraction and incorporate manual processes for scoped critical synthesis.} Some helpful information for documentation, such as dataset composition, statistical properties, model training methods, parameters, and software library or third-party API usage, can be extracted from AI systems using automated procedures, contributing to consistent, high-fidelity documentation of these system elements.
-While automated documentation can provide reliable and up-to-date information, it has limitations.
-The aspects of systems that are easiest to document automatically are not always the most critical, and errors in automated documentation can have a greater negative impact than manual errors, as they can persist through each update.
-Therefore, organizations should be selective about the information included in documentation artifacts, even if it can be easily generated automatically.
+Future research could explore how templates or other customization approaches can best maintain the usability and institutional benefits of standardization, while allowing for enough customization to address unique risks.